-Paint Pen (Required) Please purchase a WHITE MOLOTOW PAINT PEN.
-This needs to be a FREE SIZE, BRUSH PEN.
-Do not purchase the marker pens please.
-It must be brush for the assignment that you will do using it.
-Technical Pens (Not Required) Rapidographs are really great to have if you can spring for them.
-Be aware that they need to be cleaned properly over time and that there is a process to do so to keep them nice and good to use (I won't be going over this in class because it is time consuming.
-Tutorials exist online).
+Technical Pens (Not Required)

+Rapidographs are really great to have if you can spring for them.
+Be aware that they need to be cleaned properly over time and that there is a process to do so to keep them nice and good to use (I won't be going over this in class because it is time consuming).
 KOH-I-NOR brand is absolutely best.
 You should at least have a very small one for detail and touch up.
-One medium one for everyday drawing, and a thick one for panel borders and other needs.
 If you only buy one, I would get a SIZE 2 Pen-with yellow band...

-Price - \$10 each or \$40 for the set of 8 (try Utrecht or online.)
+Price - \$10 each or \$40 for the set of 8 (try online for comparative prices.
+This is why they aren't required.)